microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/endpoints.rst

         The **string** value ``Bearer <token>`` where ``<token>`` is the :term:`access token` for the request.
 Note that Office Online also passes the access token as a query parameter.

+    :reqheader X-WOPI-AppEndpoint:
+        A **string** used to indicate the endpoint of the Office Online application sending the request.
+This is typically used to indicate geographic location, datacenter, etc. This string must not be used for anything other than logging.

     :reqheader X-WOPI-ClientVersion:
         A **string** indicating the version of the Office Online server making the request.
 There is no standard for how this string is formatted, and it must not be used for anything other than logging.